yuhkih/rosa-ocpv/README.md

 ```

 Set AWS region where you want to create a ROSA HCP cluster.
 You can chek AWS region name [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).
+Please make sure if your region supports `m5zn.metal`.

 The default is ap-northeast-1 (Tokyo).
 If you want to change it to ap-southeast-1 (Singapore), set the region name to TF_VAR_region.